pegvin/bread/README.md

 Commands:
-  install    Install an application. list       List installed applications. remove     Remove an application. update     Update an application.
+  install    Install an application. run        Run an application from Remote. list       List installed applications. remove     Remove an application. update     Update an application. clean      Clean all the cache.

 Run "bread <command> --help" for more information on a command.
 ```